-- separately and is subject to appropriate technical and organizational measures to ensure that the personal data are not attributed to an identified or identifiable natural person. - (28) "Recognition" means the use of a facial recognition service to determine whether: - (a) An unknown consumer matches any consumer who has been enrolled in a gallery used by the facial recognition service; or - (b) An unknown consumer matches a specific consumer who has been enrolled in a gallery used by the facial recognition service. - 10 (29)(a) "Sale," "sell," or "sold" means the exchange of personal 11 data for monetary or other valuable consideration by the controller 12 to a third party. - (b) "Sale" does not include the following: (i) The disclosure of personal data to a processor who processes the personal data on behalf of the controller; (ii) the disclosure of personal data to a third party with whom the consumer has a direct relationship for purposes of providing a product or service requested by the consumer or otherwise in a manner that is consistent with a consumer's reasonable expectations considering the context in which the consumer provided the personal data to the controller; (iii) the disclosure or transfer of personal data to an affiliate of the controller; or (iv) the disclosure or transfer of personal data to a third party as an asset that is part of a merger, acquisition, bankruptcy, or other transaction in which the third party assumes control of all or part of the controller's assets. - (30) "Security or safety purpose" means physical security, protection of consumer data, safety, fraud prevention, or asset protection. - (31) "Sensitive data" means (a) personal data revealing racial or ethnic origin, religious beliefs, mental or physical health condition or diagnosis, sexual orientation, or citizenship or immigration status; (b) the processing of genetic or biometric data for the purpose of uniquely identifying a natural person; (c) the personal data from a known child; or (d) specific geolocation data.
+- (26) "Protected health information" has the same meaning as in Title 45 C.F.R., established pursuant to the federal health insurance portability and accountability act of 1996. - (27) "Pseudonymous data" means personal data that cannot be attributed to a specific natural person without the use of additional information, provided that such additional information is kept separately and is subject to appropriate technical and organizational measures to ensure that the personal data are not attributed to an identified or identifiable natural person. - 10 (28) "Recognition" means the use of a facial recognition service 11 to determine whether: - (a) An unknown consumer matches any consumer who has been enrolled in a gallery used by the facial recognition service; or - (b) An unknown consumer matches a specific consumer who has been enrolled in a gallery used by the facial recognition service. - (29)(a) "Sale," "sell," or "sold" means the exchange of personal data for monetary or other valuable consideration by the controller to a third party. - (b) "Sale" does not include the following: (i) The disclosure of personal data to a processor who processes the personal data on behalf of the controller; (ii) the disclosure of personal data to a third party with whom the consumer has a direct relationship for purposes of providing a product or service requested by the consumer; (iii) the disclosure or transfer of personal data to an affiliate of the controller; (iv) the disclosure of information that the consumer (A) intentionally made available to the general public via a channel of mass media, and (B) did not restrict to a specific audience; or (v) the disclosure or transfer of personal data to a third party as an asset that is part of a merger, acquisition, bankruptcy, or other transaction in which the third party assumes control of all or part of the controller's assets. - 32 (30) "Security or safety purpose" means physical security, 33 protection of consumer data, safety, fraud prevention, or asset 34 protection. - (31) "Sensitive data" means (a) personal data revealing racial or ethnic origin, religious beliefs, mental or physical health condition or diagnosis, sexual orientation, or citizenship or immigration status; (b) the processing of genetic or biometric data for the purpose of uniquely identifying a natural person; (c) the personal

+- data from a known child; or (d) specific geolocation data.
 "Sensitive data" is a form of personal data. - (32) "Serious criminal offense" means any felony under chapter 9.94A RCW or an offense enumerated by Title 18 U.S.C.
 Sec.
-2516. - 38 (33) "Specific geolocation data" means information that directly 39 identifies the specific location of a natural person with the 40 precision and accuracy below one thousand seven hundred fifty feet.

-- (34) "Targeted advertising" means displaying advertisements to a consumer where the advertisement is selected based on personal data obtained from a consumer's activities over time and across nonaffiliated web sites or online applications to predict such consumer's preferences or interests.
+2516. - (33) "Specific geolocation data" means information derived from technology, including, but not limited to, global positioning system level latitude and longitude coordinates or other mechanisms, that directly identifies the specific location of a natural person with the precision and accuracy below one thousand seven hundred fifty feet. - (34) "Targeted advertising" means displaying advertisements to a consumer where the advertisement is selected based on personal data obtained from a consumer's activities over time and across nonaffiliated web sites or online applications to predict such consumer's preferences or interests.
 It does not include advertising: